kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## The Initial Massacre

-The massacre started on April 2, 2023 when the CIA stormed the church near the end of the morning worship session.
+The massacre started on March 19, 2023 when the CIA stormed the church near the end of the morning worship session.

 CIA personnel quietly blocked the two back exits located in the men and women’s rest areas, then approximately fifty men and a handful of women gathered in the vestibule undetected by the congregation.